 Booted Racket-tail is the most common hummingbird at Tandayapa, and large numbers can be seen visiting the feeders any day of the year.
-The males long, racket-shaped tail makes it distinctive; the female is a tony white-breasted hummingbird, which shows prominent white “boots”.
+The males long, racket-shaped tail makes it distinctive; the female is a tiny white-breasted hummingbird, which shows prominent white boots.

 These big hummers are daily visitors.
 They are aggressive bullies that often chase away other hummingbirds from the feeders.
 They hold their wings up for a half a second after landing, exposing their distinctive buffy underwing.
 Sexes are alike.

 A tiny, bee-like, hummingbird that comes in daily.
 It is the only regular woodstar species at Tandayapa.